 Atlantic Ocean overview-- The Atlantic Ocean is the second-largest ocean in the world, covering an area of approximately 106.5 million square kilometers.
 It is bordered by North and South America to the west, Europe and Africa to the east, and the Southern Ocean to the south.
 The ocean is named after the mythological figure Atlas, who supported the heavens on his shoulders.

-Why does the water from the Atlantic and Pacific Oceans not mix?
+Limiting factor of Ocean mixing-- Why does the water from the Atlantic and Pacific Oceans not mix?

 The water from the Atlantic and Pacific Oceans do mix to some extent, but there are factors that can limit the extent of their mixing, such as differences in temperature, salinity, and density.